RavKookTorah.org

 Corresponding to these two paths of spiritual growth, there are two ways in which God governs the universe.
 The first form of Divine rule is according to the attribute of Judgment, which measures the merits of each individual.
 This form of providence corresponds to the natural integrity of all human beings.

 The second form of Divine order is a supernatural rule.
 Due to the extraordinary effort of the Jewish people to perfect themselves, they merit miraculous Divine providence.
-Thus we find that Moses pleaded at Sinai that they should merit special Divine guardianship: "May I and Your people be distinguished from every nation on the face of the earth" (Ex.
+Thus we find that Moses pleaded at Sinai that they should merit special Divine protection: “May I and Your people be distinguished from every nation on the face of the earth” (Ex.
 33:16).

 Tishrei and Nisan, Justice and Mercy